About Pork Bacon

 Category Overview

-Red meats are a decent source of protein and lysine but they also contain more fat and cholesterol than poultry or fish.
+Red meats are a good source of protein and lysine but they also contain more fat and cholesterol than poultry or fish.
 Red meats can help prevent or treat herpes outbreaks as lysine can block the activity of arginine.
 Red meats also contain zinc iron and vitamin B12 which are essential for immune function and nerve health.
 Beef and pork are some of the red meats that have more lysine than arginine with almost as much as poultry.
-Despite this red meats should be consumed in moderation as they can increase the risk of cardiovascular diseases and some cancers.Oddly enough can contract a form of herpes known as pseudorabies.
+Despite this red meats should be consumed in moderation as they can increase the risk of cardiovascular diseases and some cancers.Intriguingly can contract a form of herpes known as pseudorabies.
 This virus, though, is specific to pigs and does not cross species to humans.

 In other words, you can eat pork and other animal products without any worries about herpes transmission.